Discrepancy bothers none

 It's back, that ancient debate about black money.
 With it come the same questions: How much are we talking about?
 Where exactly is it?
 How do we get it back?
-There are the usual messages doing the rounds on mobile phones, about how bringing back the loot will mean not having to pay taxes for decades.
-There are rumours of us being able to build fabulous roads, homes and universities with all that money.

 Our MPs have, understandably, used the issue in much the same way a ping-pong player uses a ball, albeit with less finesse.
 Yesterday, for instance, there was a six-hour debate in the Lok Sabha followed by a rejection of LK Advani's adjournment motion on the UPA's alleged failure to act against tax evaders.
 Did the BJP act when it was in power?
 Advani didn't say.